ms7m/dispike/README.md

 from dispike import Dispike

 # For creating commands.
-from dispike.register.models import DiscordCommand, CommandOption, CommandChoice
+from dispike.register.models import DiscordCommand, CommandOption, CommandChoice, CommandTypes

 # For responding to commands.
 from dispike.response import DiscordResponse